pyproj4/pyproj/docs/concepts.rst

 Why it matters
 ~~~~~~~~~~~~~~

-The same numbers in two different CRSes are two different places.
-Two datasets
+The same numbers can refer to different places in different CRSes.
+Two
-that both report "longitude and latitude" may still disagree by tens of meters
+datasets that both report "longitude and latitude" may still disagree by tens
-if they use different datums.
-Combining data from different sources therefore
+of meters if they use different datums.
+When combining data from different
-always means knowing the CRS of each source and transforming the coordinates
+sources, make sure the CRS of each source is known and compatible, transforming
-into one common CRS before comparing them.
+the coordinates into one common CRS where necessary.

 How a CRS is written down